Andrew-learning-projects/ClassProjects/README.md

 I made this account to upload and keep track of things I've done while learning python.

-Most, if not all of this code was done with the help of UDEMY courses on python and ethical hacking
+A ton of this was done with help and tips from UDEMY courses in Python and Ethical Hacking